-On July 21, the FERC issued Order 82896 which modifies the pro forma SGIA to require newly interconnecting small generating facilities (< 20 MW), as large generators must under the pro forma LGIA, to "ride through" abnormal frequency and voltage events and not disconnect during such events.
-98 The specific ride through settings must be consistent with Good Utility Practice and any standards and guidelines applied by the transmission provider to other generating facilities on a comparable basis.
+On July 21, the FERC issued Order 828 which modifies the pro forma SGIA to require newly interconnecting small generating facilities (< 20 MW), as large generators must under the pro forma LGIA, to "ride through" abnormal frequency and voltage events and not disconnect during such events.
+The specific ride through settings must be consistent with Good Utility Practice and any standards and guidelines applied by the transmission provider to other generating facilities on a comparable basis.
 These requirements will apply to new interconnection customers, and to existing interconnection customers, pursuant to a new interconnection request, that execute or request the unexecuted filing of an SGIA on or after October 5, 2016 (the effective date of Order 828).
-99 Transmission Provider (including ISO-NE) compliance filings must also be submitted by October 5, 2016 and must be combined with the compliance filing required under Order 827 (Reactive Power Requirements for Non-Synchronous Generation).
-100 Challenges, if any, to Order 828 are due n or before August 22, 2016.
+Transmission Provider (including ISO-NE) compliance filings must also be submitted by October 14, 2016 and must be combined in a single filing with the compliance filing required under Order 827 (Reactive Power Requirements for Non-Synchronous Generation).